trustoverip/tswg-acdc-specification/spec/spec.md

 -	The `sad:` URI scheme may be used to directly indicate a URI resource that safely returns a verifiable SAD.
 For example, `sad:SAID` where SAID is replaced with the actual SAID of a SAD that provides a verifiable non-local reference to JSON Schema as indicated by the media-type of `schema+json`.

--	The KERI OOBI specification provides a URL syntax that references a SAD resource by its SAID at the service endpoint indicated by that URL [[ref: OOBI]].
+-	The KERI OOBI specification provides a URL syntax that references a SAD resource by its SAID at the service endpoint indicated by that URL [[4]].
 Such remote OOBI URLs are also safe because the provided SAD resource is verifiable against the SAID in the OOBI URL.
-Therefore, OOBI URLs are also acceptable non-local URI references for JSON Schema [[ref: OOBI]] [[ref: RFC3986]] [[ref: RFC8820]].
+Therefore, OOBI URLs are also acceptable non-local URI references for JSON Schema [[4]] [[15]] [[16]].

 -	The `did:` URI scheme may be used safely to prefix non-local URI references that act to namespace SAIDs expressed as DID URIs or DID URLs.
-DID resolvers resolve DID URLs for a given DID method such as `did:keri` [[ref: DIDK_ID]] and may return DID docs or DID doc metadata with SAIDified schema or service endpoints that return SAIDified schema or OOBIs that return SAIDified schema [[ref: RFC3986]] [[ref: RFC8820]] [[ref: OOBI]].
+DID resolvers resolve DID URLs for a given DID method such as `did:keri` [[5]] and may return DID docs or DID doc metadata with SAIDified schema or service endpoints that return SAIDified schema or OOBIs that return SAIDified schema [[15]] [[16]] [[4]].
 A verifiable non-local reference in the form of DID URL that includes the schema SAID is resolved safely when it dereferences to the SAD of that SAID.
 For example, the resolution result returns an ACDC JSON Schema whose id, `$id`, field includes the SAID and returns a resource with JSON Schema mime-type of `schema+json`.

-To clarify, ACDCs must not use complex JSON Schema references which allow dynamically generated Schema resources to be obtained from online JSON Schema Libraries [[ref: JSchId]] [[ref: JSchCx]].
+To clarify, ACDCs must not use complex JSON Schema references which allow dynamically generated Schema resources to be obtained from online JSON Schema Libraries [[41]] [[42]].
 The latter approach may be difficult or impossible to secure because a cryptographic commitment to the base Schema that includes complex Schema (non-relative URI-based) references only commits to the non-relative URI reference and not to the actual schema resource which may change (is dynamic, mutable, malleable).
 To restate, this approach is insecure because a cryptographic commitment to a complex (non-relative URI-based) reference is not equivalent to a commitment to the detailed associated Schema resource so referenced if it may change.

 ACDCs must use static JSON Schema (i.e., SAIDifiable Schema).
 These may include internal relative references to other parts of a fully self-contained static (SAIDified) Schema or references to static (SAIDified) external Schema parts.
-As indicated above, these references may be bare SAIDs, DID URIs or URLs (`did:` scheme), SAD URIs (`sad:` scheme), or OOBI URLs [[ref: OOBI]].
+As indicated above, these references may be bare SAIDs, DID URIs or URLs (`did:` scheme), SAD URIs (`sad:` scheme), or OOBI URLs [[4]].
 Recall that a commitment to a SAID with sufficient collision resistance makes an equivalent secure commitment to its encapsulating block SAD.
 Thus, static schema may be either fully self-contained or distributed in parts but the value of any reference to a part must be verifiably static (immutable, nonmalleable) by virtue of either being relative to the self-contained whole or being referenced by its SAID.
 The static schema in whole or in parts may be attached to the ACDC itself or provided via a highly available cache or data store.
 To restate, this approach is securely end-verifiable (zero-trust) because a cryptographic commitment to the SAID of a SAIDified schema is equivalent to a commitment to the detailed associated schema itself (SAD).

 #### Schema dialect

-The Schema dialect for ACDC 1.0 is JSON Schema 2020-12 and is indicated by the identifier `"https://json-schema.org/draft/2020-12/schema"`  [[ref: JSch]] [[ref: JSch_202012]].
+The Schema dialect for ACDC 1.0 is JSON Schema 2020-12 and is indicated by the identifier `"https://json-schema.org/draft/2020-12/schema"`  [[10]] [[11]].
 This is indicated in a JSON Schema via the value of the top-level `$schema` field.
 Although the value of `$schema` is expressed as a URI, de-referencing does not provide dynamically downloadable schema dialect validation code.
 This would be an attack vector.
 The Validator must control the tooling code dialect used for Schema validation and hence the tooling dialect version actually used.
 A mismatch between the supported tooling code dialect version and the `$schema` string value should cause the validation to fail.
 The string is simply an identifier that communicates the intended dialect to be processed by the Schema validation tool.
 When provided, the top-level `$schema` field value for ACDC version 1.0 must be "https://json-schema.org/draft/2020-12/schema".

 #### Schema versioning